 Canada market perspective

-Sentiment: Momentum has cooled, although contrarian indicators are far from oversold.
-Sentiment therefore is also neutral.
+Sentiment: Momentum continues to moderate, while our contrarian indicators are neither over-bought nor over-sold.
+Sentiment therefore is neutral.

 Conclusion: Canada’s economy has traversed well in a hostile global growth environment.
 But domestic stability is at risk, with the economy expected to slow sharply over the second half of 2019.
 This uncertainty surrounding the business cycle keeps us neutral on the outlook for Canadian equities.

 Source: Rifinitiv DataStream, Russell Investments.
 Based on monthly data as of August 2019.
 Canadian equities = S&P/TSX Composite Index, Commodities = BoC Commodity Price Index.
 Correlation is measured using annual returns over rolling three years.

 1Yield curve refers to short and long term government interest rates plotted on a graph.
 It usually curves up as long-term rates are generally higher than short-term rates.
 When short-term rates are higher than long-term rate, the yield curve inverts, which is often viewed as the precursor to a recession.